BenjaminSoelberg/openchronos-ng-elf/README.md

 <snip>
 Done, xxxxx bytes total
 ```
-4) Press any button except the backlight and you should be up and running the new firmware.
+4) Press any button except DOWN and you should be up and running the new firmware.

 Flashing the RF Access Point with original firmware using mspdebug (MSP430F5509/CC1101 - white PCB)
 ---------------------------------------------------------------------------------------------------